MariaDLAngeles/react-trivia-MariaDLAngeles/README.md

 # React Trivia Game

 This project was completed as part of Momentum Learning's Software Engineering Program.
-It has been forked from an existing repository and edited for clarity.
+It has been forked from an existing repository and edited to improve accessibility.

 ## Project Descriptions and Requirements from Momentum Learning Course